Skip to main content

 Available Response Options

-Using our Portal or our API, you can easily respond to Dispute stage changes during a Chargeback up to Arbitration.
+Using our Portal or our API, you can easily respond to Dispute cycle changes during a Chargeback up to Arbitration.

 Warning: For issues responding to a Chargeback, please open a support ticket.